bgermann/cforms2/readme.txt

 = 14.13.3 =

+* bugfix:   fix some verified and some possible authenticated XSS vulnerabilities
 * bugfix:   only redirect non-ajax forms for validated forms
 * bugfix:   wrong condition for error on auto confirmation message